 Q53.
 What should I do if delayed financial statements of subsidiaries, an associate or a joint venture are needed for consolidation purposes?

 Financial statements of investees that are up to three-months old may be used for consolidation purposes, after adjusting for subsequent changes, where the investee is:

 This is still unclear in the context of COVID-19.
-Financial statement preparers and auditors everywhere are current working on this issue.
+Financial statement preparers and auditors everywhere are currently working on this issue.

-In theory, if a valuation is exceptionally unreliable the underlying asset may no longer qualify for recognition it is unlikely that this would be seen as appropriate.
-In view of this, an attempt should be made to ascribe a current value to the investment and Finance suggests you calculate the value as at 30 June, based on information that supports a value at that time (see AASB 13 requirements), without estimating the future value, by:
+In theory, if a valuation is exceptionally unreliable the underlying asset may no longer qualify for recognition.
+It is unlikely that this would be seen as appropriate.
+In view of this, an attempt should be made to ascribe a current value to the investment.
+Finance suggests you calculate the value as at 30 June, based on information that supports a value at that time (see AASB 13 requirements), without estimating the future value, by: